-System for Award Management www.sam.gov using the Search Records link.
+The following web site shall be checked for suspended or debarred companies www.arnet.gov/epls.
 The page shall be printed to be used as documentation that the company awarded the contract, bid, or proposal is not suspended or debarred.